maxrossi/greenlet-scheduler/README.md

 # carbon-scheduler

 Provides channels and a scheduler for Greenlet coroutines.
-Tasklet and channel scheduling order and behaviour has been designed to match that of Stackless Python as possible.
+Tasklet and channel scheduling order and behaviour has been designed to match that of Stackless Python as closely as possible.

 Only functionality required by Carbon has been implemented from the Stackless Python API.

 # Building

-Build using provided `CMakeLists` in the repositry root.
+Build using provided `CMakeLists` in the repository root.

 # Accessing the Documentation